ibmresilient/resilient-community-apps/res_virustotal/README.md

 Once the resource file is successfully imported, the playbooks included in the file is ready for use.

-### VirusTotal: Scan (PB) Playbook
+### VirusTotal: Scan for Hits Automatic (PB) Playbook
-This playbook invokes a function from the fn_virustotal integration package and uses the results to create hits on artifacts based on the results from VirusTotal
+This playbook automatically invokes a function from the fn_virustotal integration package and uses the results to create hits on artifacts based on the results from VirusTotal.
-.

 ![Playbook](./screenshots/main.png)